A stroke is a medical emergency. Quick intervention may increase a person’s chance of survival and reduce the risk of long-term disability.

 Performing cardiopulmonary resuscitation (CPR)

 CPR is a lifesaving technique that can be performed to help people whose breathing and heartbeat have stopped.
 If someone who has had a stroke is not breathing, performing CPR until the emergency services arrive may save their life.

-For people who have not received training in CPR, the American Heart Association (AHA) recommend initiating hands-only CPR on teenagers and adults.
+For people who have not received training in CPR, the

 It consists of two steps:

 - Calling 911.